Johnson focuses on inflation battle as Cabinet face PM lockdown photo questions

 During his opening remarks, the Prime Minister did not touch on what support ministers are considering but highlighted the push to get people into work as the “Conservative answer” to boosting consumer spending power.

-Praising the efforts of the Work and Pensions Secretary for helping to drive the reduction in unemployment, he added: “I want to give a special shout out to Therese Coffey, the Secretary of State for DWP, because under her plans, the Way To Work scheme, since we launched it this year, it has got 380,000 people off welfare and into work.
+Praising the efforts of the Work and Pensions Secretary for helping to drive the reduction in unemployment, Mr Johnson gave a “special shout-out” to Therese Coffey for the Way To Work scheme results – a Department for Work and Pensions bid to get half a million people into employment.

+Downing Street said almost 318,000 have been helped into work since the scheme was established earlier this year.

 “I want to see people not on benefits, I want to see them in work – that’s the Conservative answer and that is the answer we are offering to the people of this country.”